Lizon57/maccabiApp/src/components/app-layout/app-option-bar/README.md

 ## Data

-All necessary data comes from data.ts, and it includes:
+All necessary data comes from option-bar.ts, and it includes:

 - List of categories (title, icon)
 - In-dorpdown-link (text, path)